 Who should apply to Exhibit?

 Amherst Railway Society's Railroad Hobby Show is, first and foremost, a model railroad train show.
 Since the purpose of the Amherst Railway Society is to educate and inform about our hobby and railroads in general, only exhibitors related to railroading will be invited to our show.
-This includes real life railroads and scale model railroads, historical societies, art shows, flea market dealers, importers, manufacturers and photographers.
-According to our over 500 current exhibitors and our 267 exhibitors on our wait list, this consistent fact has made our show one of the most sought after shows in the United States.
+This includes real life railroads and scale model railroads, historical societies, artists, flea market dealers, importers, manufacturers and photographers.
+According to our over 450 current exhibitors and our 150 exhibitors on our wait list, this consistent fact has made our show one of the most sought after shows in the United States.
 To further reinforce that committment to railroading, we only allow the display and sales of railroad related items throughout the duration of the Show.

 As an Exhibitor, what's included?

 Amherst Railway Society's Railroad Hobby Show is a "table" show.
 That is, we rent table space, not booth space.
 Each table is 30 inches deep and 8 feet long.
 Each table has access to electricity (if requested in advance at no charge) and one chair is included with each table.
 Additional chairs can be made available upon request at no additional cost.
 No additional or replacement display tables, racks, etc. are allowed without prior consent from the Show Director.
 Refunds are allowed for vendor cancellations if requested prior to January 1 for that show year.
+Call our offices for the latest table pricing.

 How to move up on the Wait List